nyckoo/medical_remedies_rag/readme.md

 ### 5. Flask API

-Lastly there's an API endpoint wrapper around all of agent's actions, for every request there's new agent object created from compiled graph workflow.
+Lastly there's an API endpoint method around all of agent's work, so for every request there's new agent created from compiled graph workflow.
 The endpoint returns JSON object with 'generation' and 'documents' keys, that include LLM answer and all supported documents for a user query with content and sources.

 CRAG app endpoint: *(app.py)*